 The Master of Arts in Foreign Language Teaching Program accepts applications at any time; admissions decisions are made three times a year.
 Your application must be complete and received in full (including letters of recommendations, test score(s), and official transcripts) by the following dates if you want to begin coursework in the next semester.
 You must indicate on your application when you want to start coursework.
+See FAQ for questions about the MAFLT and the resources and skills you may need.

 To be admitted to the program, you must have a baccalaureate degree or its equivalent from a recognized educational institution.